raygun101/MarkupKit/README.md

     @property (nonatomic) CGFloat minimumHeight;
     @property (nonatomic) CGFloat maximumHeight;

-It also adds a `weight` property to `UIView` that is used by row and column views to determine how to allocate excess space within a container:
+A `weight` property is also added to `UIView` that is used by row and column views to determine how to allocate excess space within a container:

     @property (nonatomic) CGFloat weight;

-The following properties are added to allow a view's layout margin components to be set individually:
+The following properties are added to allow the components of a view's layout margin to be set individually:

     @property (nonatomic) CGFloat layoutMarginTop;
     @property (nonatomic) CGFloat layoutMarginLeft;